hopsoft/turbo_boost-streams/README.md

 </turbo-stream>
 ```

+When this element enters the DOM,
+Turbo Streams will automatically execute `invoke` on the client using the template's JSON payload and then removes the element from the DOM.

 ### Broadcasting

-We can also broadcast DOM invocations to multiple users.
+You can also broadcast DOM invocations to subscribed users.

 1. First, setup the stream subscription.